Tiyan High School

 The school first opened in August 2014, making it the newest high school to open on the island.
 Approximately 1,400 students were scheduled to attend the school on opening day.
 It opened with a practice gymnasium.
 Construction on the school's full-size gymnasium began in 2015.
 The full-size gym is being built for $14.4 million, or $576,218.61 each year for 25 years.
 The full-size gym was completed in December 2015, being the primary location for basketball and volleyball games at the campus.

+On August 13, 2026, Tiyan High School's campus was closed after failing a sanitary inspection conducted by the Guam Department of Public Health and Social Services (DPHSS).
+The closure followed concerns regarding unsanitary conditions at the campus.
+Guam Department of Education (GDOE) and CoreTech had previously been working to address the reported issues before the inspection.

 Student life

 Academics

 In accordance with Guam Education Board policy, Tiyan High students are required to have 24 credits and 75 service learning hours in order to graduate.
 Tiyan High School is notable for being the only "model career academy" school on the island, as recognized by the National Career Academy Coalition.
 All three academies at the school received model status designations during this accreditation.

 Students also participate in academic competitions such as the Academic Challenge Bowl and mock trial.